The great assets of the Premier League

 Tottenham Hotspur forward, Harry kane, leads the ranking of most valuable players in the Premier League with a market value of 120 million euros.
-They are closely followed by Manchester City players, Jack Grealish, and Chelsea, Romelu Lukaku, with 100 million euros, who currently complete the podium.
+He is closely followed by Manchester City players, Jack Grealish, and Chelsea, Romelu Lukaku, with 100 million euros, who currently complete the podium..

 The Briton, who last season he was the top gunner in the competition and was close to leaving for Manchester City, is ranked third if we take into account the five major European leagues: PSG strikers, Kylian Mbappé (€ 160M), and Borussia Dortmund, Erling Haaland (€ 150M), are at the top of the list.